cspenn/keywordshitter2/README.md

-# Keywordshitter2 - The Bulk Keyword Tool
+# Keyword Spinner - Bulk Auto-Suggest Utility

-An update of the beloved keyword generation tool keywordshitter.com.
+An update of the beloved keyword generation tool, renamed for folks in corporate environments.
 [Try it here.](http://wassname.github.io/keywordshitter2/).

 #New features: